 - 4.1.
-To reduce the incidence onset of entrapment areas and other public areas that have poor passive surveillance. - 4.2.
-Maximise passive surveillance of public roads. - 5.
-Privacy
+To reduce the onset of entrapment areas and other public areas that have poor passive surveillance. - 4.2.
+Maximise passive surveillance of public roads.

+5. Privacy

-- 5.1.
-To ensure that development does not result in private open space being "over looked" by other private open space and/or- overlooking of windows and private open space areas of adjoining dwellings. - 5.2.
+5.1.
+To ensure that development does not result in overlooking of windows and private open space areas of adjoining dwellings.

+5.2.
 To ensure sufficient separation between dwellings to provide high amenity living.